 We do not anticipate paying cash dividends on our common stock in the foreseeable future.
 See "Dividend Policy."
 In the event, however, that dividends are paid on shares of our common stock, dividends paid to a Non-U.S. Holder of our common stock generally will be subject to withholding of United States federal income tax at a 30% rate, or such lower rate as may be provided by an applicable income tax treaty.
-Non-U.S. Holders should consult their tax advisors regarding their entitlement to benefits under a relevant income tax treaty. of a trade or business in the United States or, if an income tax treaty applies, attributable to a permanent establishment in the United States, known as United States trade or business income, are generally subject to United States federal income tax on a net income basis at regular graduated rates, but are not generally subject to the 30% withholding tax if the Non-U.S. Holder files the appropriate United States Internal Revenue Service form with the payor.
+Non-U.S. Holders should consult their tax advisors regarding their entitlement to benefits under a relevant income tax treaty.

+Dividends that are effectively connected with a Non-U.S. Holder's conduct of a trade or business in the United States or, if an income tax treaty applies, attributable to a permanent establishment in the United States, known as United States trade or business income, are generally subject to United States federal income tax on a net income basis at regular graduated rates, but are not generally subject to the

+30% withholding tax if the Non-U.S. Holder files the appropriate United States Internal Revenue Service form with the payor.
 Any United States trade or business income received by a Non-U.S. Holder that is a corporation may also, under certain circumstances, be subject to an additional "branch profits tax" at a 30% rate or such lower rate as specified by an applicable income tax treaty.